-Because the 2009 Performance Threshold has been met, 1,279,080 shares of the Company's common stock (50% of the Escrow Shares) will be released to Rise King Investment Limited.
+Because the 2009 performance threshold has been met, 1,279,080 Shares (50% of the Escrow Shares) will be released to Rise King Investment Limited, the Company's principle shareholder.
 The Company is currently working with the Escrow Agent to facilitate the release of these shares.

-In accordance with ASC Topic 718 and ASU No. 2010-05-Compensation-Stock Compensation: Escrowed Share Arrangements and the Presumption of Compensation.
+In accordance to ASC Topic 718 and ASU No. 2010-05-Compensation-Stock Compensation: Escrowed Share Arrangements and the Presumption of Compensation.
 The Company evaluated the substance of this arrangement and whether the presumption of compensation has been overcome.
 According to the Security Escrow Agreement signed between the Company and its investors, the release of these escrow shares to the Principal Stockholder will not regard to continue employment, and this arrangement is in substance an inducement made to facilitate the financing transaction on behalf of the Company, rather than as compensatory.
 Therefore, the Company concluded that this arrangement should be recognized and measured according to its nature and reflects as a deduction of the proceeds allocated to the newly issued securities with no compensation expenses recorded in earnings.